 On May 20, 2023 the Toronto Stock Exchange ("TSX") accepted the Company's notice of intention to commence a Normal Course Issuer Bid ("NCIB"), allowing the Company to repurchase, at its discretion, up to 7.2 million common shares in the open market or as otherwise permitted by the TSX, subject to the normal terms and limitations of such bids.
 Common shares purchased by the Company are cancelled.
-The program commenced on May 25, 2023 and will terminate on May 24, 2024, or on such earlier date as the Company completes its purchases pursuant to the notice of intention.
-Under this bid, during the year ended December 31, 2023, no shares were repurchased for cancellation.
+The program commenced on May 25, 2023 and terminated on May 24, 2024.
+Under this bid, no shares were repurchased for cancellation.

 On May 20, 2022 the TSX accepted the Company's notice of intention to commence a NCIB, allowing the Company to repurchase, at its discretion, up to 7.5 million common shares in the open market or as otherwise permitted by the TSX, subject to the normal terms and limitations of such bids.
 Common shares purchased by the Company are cancelled.
 The program commenced on May 25, 2022 and terminated on May 24, 2023.
-Under this bid, during the year ended December 31, 2023 0.6 million (2022: 2.5 million) shares at an average price of \$26.06 (2022: \$23.51) per share were repurchased for cancellation.
+Under this bid, during the year ended December 31, 2023 0.6 million shares at an average price of \$26.06 per share were repurchased for cancellation.